 They’re a subcategory I call

-But no they’re not.
+But no, they’re not Christian.
 They have

-Well speaking as one of these experts, no they’re not Christian.
+Speaking as one of these experts,

-Which they don’t realize—and totally object to, when you call ’em on it.
-(It’s the one area of knowledge they refuse to concede to the clergy and experts.)
 Tell ’em they’re not Christian, and they’ll loudly insist they are so: “Who are you to tell me I’m no Christian?”
 Doesn’t matter if you’re a pastor, professor, bishop, or pope: Suddenly they get to define what “Christian” means.
 And it’s not based on fruit, nor

-Which is simply more proof they’re pagans.
-Christians recognize we don’t define what a Christian is: Jesus does.
+We Christians recognize we don’t define what a Christian is: Jesus does.
 That’s why we look for fruit and orthodoxy.
 Simple combo.

 Sharing Jesus with them despite this.